pydantic/pydantic/docs/errors/usage_errors.md

 `LambdaType, FunctionType, MethodType, functools.partial`.
 For the case of `functools.partial`, the function being partially applied must be one of the supported types.

-### Built-in functions

-Built-in functions such as `print`, `len`, `sum`, etc. cannot be validated with `validate_call`.
-Typically, these function does not have meaningful type annotations to validate against, and they raise `TypeError` when called with invalid arguments.

 ### `@classmethod`, `@staticmethod`, and `@property`

 These decorators cannot be put before `validate_call` because they return a class rather than one of the supported types.
 The correct way to use them is to put `validate_call` before the decorator.